zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 Note: this protocol should also be usable for announcing DHT Group Chats, replacing the use of the onion there.

+TODO: rewrite as in issue #1
+(
+So I'm thinking: drop the sendback system, and just have two packets;
+"route request" as currently, and a new "delivery" packet which starts with a random symmetric encryption key followed by a payload encrypted with that key and the zero nonce (it's ok to use a fixed nonce since we only use this key once).
+The payload contains the IP/Port of the original sender of the route request, followed by the data from that request.
+A reply can be made by a route request to the source of the delivery packet, asking to route to the sender IP/Port given in that packet.
+)

 #### Route Request Packet
 This is sent as the payload of a Protocol packet.